db-tensa/go/local_seach_engine/README.md

 - **Author as always is a ruthless and evil linuxoid who didn't think to install windows on qemu and test the program there**

-**By the way, the second program that is made exactly for the task is in the folder re_homework**
+**By the way, the second program that is made exactly for the task is in the folder real_hw**

+- But still please rate this one too :)
 ---

 # About the program and its work (briefly)